rubyworks/finder/demo/01_load_path.md

-# Plugin Demonstrandum

-To use the Finder library first we need to require it.

-    require 'finder'
+# Load Path Lookup

-Now use +Find.load_path+ to seach for a file pattern of our choosing within library load paths.
+Use +Find.load_path+ to search for a file pattern of our choosing within library load paths.

     files = Find.load_path('example.rb', :relative=>true)